Login

 Early Years Foundation Stage Curriculum

-At Great and Little Shelford we adhere to the Statutory Framework of the EYFS and the four guiding principles that shape practice within Early Years settings.
+At Great and Little Shelford we adhere to the EYFS Statutory Framework and the four guiding principles that shape practice within Early Years settings.
 We understand that:

 • Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured;